 Cathay Pacific adopts the "Think globally, act locally" strategy when developing and marketing its brand image.
 Broderick (2013) describes this business strategy as maintaining a global image while adapting to the local market.
 For example, Cathay Pacific adapts to the local Chinese market by introducing cheaper flights through its subsidiary Dragonair.

-Cathay Pacific is a proud owner of 135 modernized aircraft and ranked one of the world youngest fleet.
-Despite the young age of less than 10 years, the airline is still seeking continual renewal of its aircraft fleet.
+Cathay Pacific is a proud owner of 135 modernized aircraft and is one of the world's youngest fleets.
+Despite the young age of fewer than 10 years, the airline is still seeking continual renewal of its aircraft fleet.
 It currently has more than 80 upcoming to be delivered by the end of the decade.
 According to NYC Aviation, Cathay Pacific is the first airline in Asia to place an order for the new Boeing 777X series, in a deal worth more than $7 billion.

-A well-equipped and modern fleet would mean better safety, technology and efficiency.
-This can lead to cost-savings due reduced fuel consumption, increase in the number of passenger seats, boost in passengers' confidence and a host of other benefits.
+A well-equipped and modern fleet would mean better safety, technology, and efficiency.
+This can lead to cost savings due to reduced fuel consumption, an increase in the number of passenger seats, a boost in passengers' confidence, and a host of other benefits.

 CAPA.
 Centre For Aviation.
 Available at: http://centreforaviation.com/